dfstorm/dsm/README.md

 # DSM

-Damn Small Memory.
+Damn Small Memory; A file based database engine.
 Warning: Not secure at all.
 Only for testing.

 ## Usage